mklilley/mklilley.github.io/content/posts/cold-fusion-becoming-experimentalist/index.md

 toc = true
 +++

-[A mont ago](/posts/cold-fusion-rabbit-hole), I committed myself to making some local cold fusion connections by placing somewhat cryptic posters in London university physics departments.
+[A month ago](/posts/cold-fusion-rabbit-hole), I committed myself to making some local cold fusion connections by placing somewhat cryptic posters in London university physics departments.
 I was delighted to receive some emails and had some great follow up conversations with curious, open-minded physicists.

 One of the physicists was also an entrepreneurial character.
 He politely critiqued my proposition of neededing £10M to make cold fusion a reality.
 To paraphrase, "No one is going to give you £10M.
 What can you demonstrate for £1000?" 😱 .